 Summer Course of Study

-Beginning in 2014, Duke Divinity School will offer the Summer Course of Study in two 2-week sessions:
+Duke Divinity School offers the Summer Course of Study in two 2-week sessions:

 Summer Session 1